sandboxie-plus/sandboxie-docs/Content/ClosedRT.md

    ClosedRT=ExampleRT
 ```

-This example makes the _ExampleRT_ not accessible to sandboxed programs.
+This example makes the _ExampleRT_ interface not accessible to sandboxed programs.

 Related Sandboxie Plus setting: